milsyobtaf/dotfiles/powerline-shell/README.md

 with other scripts.
 Your script should fail silently and run quickly in any scenario.

+Make sure you introduce new default colors in `themes/default.py` for every new segment you create.
+Test your segment with this theme first.

 ### Themes

 The `themes` directory stores themes for your prompt, which are basically color values used by segments.
-Create a new theme by copying `themes/default.py` and changing the values.
+The `default.py` defines a default theme which can be used standalone, and every other theme falls back to it if they miss colors for any segments.
+Create new themes by copying any other existing theme and changing the values.
 To use a theme, set the `THEME` variable in `config.py` to the name of your theme.